kristianmandrup/typescript-ast-processor/docs/query/engine.md

 You can use the forms:

-- `node:xyz` such as `node:heritage` to indicate a node tester
+- `node:xyz` such as `node:class.heritage` to indicate a node tester
 - `details:xyz` such as `details:class` to indicate a node details tester

-If you use the simple form `xyz` such as `members`, a node tester will be implied.
+Alternatively use `createCategoryTester` such as `createCategoryTester('node', 'decl.class', node, options)`

 For the factory methods such as `createTester` to be available, you must extend `BaseNodeTester` (at some level in your inheritance hierarchy for your node tester class).